 - Take photographs and videos of your vehicle, the truck, and the accident scene.
 It is also helpful to get photos of the damages sustained in the crash.

-- Do not admit fault and leave the accident scene until the police say it’s ok.
+- Do not admit fault or leave the accident scene until the police say it’s ok.

 - Do not discuss the wreck with anyone except the police or your insurance agent; you are not required to state the other driver’s insurance company.

-- Seek medical treatment as soon as possible after any vehicle accidents.
+- Seek medical treatment immediately—our resource on medical documentation in personal injury cases explains why prompt medical records are vital.
 Even if you don’t think you sustained any trauma, getting medical attention after any accident is essential.
 Injuries often do not present themselves until hours or days after the crash.

 There is no fee unless we win your case.